-Overview of music in the context of social and cultural history.
-Antiquity to present.
+A course designed to provide an overview of music from antiquity to the present.
+Course is designed to enable student to investigate music in the context of social and cultural history.
 (5009025130)

-Survey of Music Literature I (3-0)
+Survey of Music Literature (3-0)

-Critical examination of music, its development, and its function in culture.
-From antiquity to 1750.
-Use of primary sources and listening selections.
-(5009025230)(MUSI 2306)
+A course designed to enable student to examine music critically, including its development and its function in culture from antiquity to 1750.
+Course utilizes primary sources and listening selections.
+(5009025230)